koyablue/til/react/why_you_should_avoid_using_index_of_array_for_key_prop.md

+# Why You Should Avoid Using Index Of Array For Key Prop

 https://zenn.dev/luvmini511/articles/f7b22d93e9c182

 React compares elements by their key props.
 For example, if there are items A (key='a'), B (key='b'), C (key='c'), and a new element D (key='d') is going to be added, React will compare the current set of items with the new set using keys.
 In this case, keys a, b, and c will stay the same, and only the item with key='d' will be added.
 This means that React doesn't need to re-render the first three items; only the new item needs to be rendered.